esthesis-iot/esthesis-core/esthesis-core-docs/docs/01-installation-guide/03-Backups.md

 Whether InfluxDB should be installed by this chart or not.<br/>
 Default: `true`

-- For MongoDB
+For MongoDB:

-- ESTHESIS_BACKUP_MONGODB_CRONJOB_NAME: The name you want the cronjob to have
+- ESTHESIS_BACKUP_MONGODB_CRONJOB_NAME: The name you want the cronjob to have.
+Default value is `esthesis-mongodb-backup-cronjob`
-- mongouser: The root user for mongodb
+- ESTHESIS_BACKUP_MONGODB_USER: The root user for mongodb.
+Default value is `root`
-- secretName: The name of the secret that contains mongo-root-password
+- ESTHESIS_BACKUP_MONGODB_SECRET: The name of the secret that contains mongo-root-password.
+Default value is `my-mongodb`
-- host: The name of the mongodb service on kubernetes
+- ESTHESIS_BACKUP_MONGODB_HOST: The name of the mongodb service on kubernetes.
+Default value is `my-mongodb`
-- port: The port of mongodb
+- ESTHESIS_BACKUP_MONGODB_PORT: The port of mongodb.
+Default value is `27017`
-- schedule: When you want the cronjob to run
+- ESTHESIS_BACKUP_MONGODB_SCHEDULE: When you want the cronjob to run.
+Default value is `0 2 * * *`
-- subPath: The path on the PV that the backups should be stored on
+- ESTHESIS_BACKUP_MONGODB_PATH: The path on the PV that the backups should be stored on.
+Default value is `backup/mongodb`

-- For InfluxDB
+For InfluxDB:

-- name: The name you want the cronjob to have
+- ESTHESIS_BACKUP_INFLUXDB_CRONJOB_NAME: The name you want the cronjob to have.
+Default value is `esthesis-influxdb-backup-cronjob`
-- secretName: The name of the secret that contains INFLUX_TOKEN
+- ESTHESIS_BACKUP_INFLUXDB_SECRET: The name of the secret that contains INFLUX_TOKEN.
+Default value is `my-influxdb`
-- host: The name of the influxdb service on kubernetes
+- ESTHESIS_BACKUP_INFLUXDB_HOST: The name of the influxdb service on kubernetes.
+Default value is `my-influxdb`
-- port: The port of influxdb
+- ESTHESIS_BACKUP_INFLUXDB_PORT: The port of influxdb.
+Default value is `8086`
-- schedule: When you want the cronjob to run
+- ESTHESIS_BACKUP_INFLUXDB_SCHEDULE: When you want the cronjob to run.
+Default value is `0 2 * * *`
-- subPath: The path on the PV that the backups should be stored on
+- ESTHESIS_BACKUP_INFLUXDB_PATH: The path on the PV that the backups should be stored on.
+Default value is `backup/influxdb`

-- Backup PVC
+Backup PVC:

-- claimName: The name you want the PVC to have
+- ESTHESIS_BACKUP_PVC_NAME: The name you want the PVC to have.
+Default value is `esthesis-backup-s3-claim`
-- volumeName: The name of the PV that the PVC will be mounted on
+- ESTHESIS_BACKUP_VOLUME_NAME: The name of the PV that the PVC will be mounted on.
+Default value is `esthesis-backup-s3-pv`
-- storageClassName: If on S3, it should be left empty, otherwise it should be configured to the correct storageClassName
+- ESTHESIS_BACKUP_STORAGE_CLASS_NAME: If on S3, it should be left empty, otherwise it should be configured to the correct storageClassName.
+Default value is empty.
-- storage: How much storage you want you PVC to request
+- ESTHESIS_BACKUP_STORAGE: How much storage you want you PVC to request.
+Default value is `10Gi`